MJCruickshank/SARfish/README.md

 python SARfish.py VH_test_image.tif detections.geojson
 ```
 7) Plot detections / imagery in GIS software.
 Use the "onshore_detection" field in the output geojson file to filter out erronous detections on land.

+### Data Specifics
+You can download Sentinel 1 products from [Copernicus Open Access Hub](https://scihub.copernicus.eu/) or
+[SentinelHub EO Browser](https://apps.sentinel-hub.com/eo-browser/).
+The pipeline currently expects the Sentinel tile
+to be in EPSG:4326, so either you download the tile in that coordinate system or you need to reproject it.
+The datatype of the tile should be an `8-bit` integer.

 ## Known Issues